Back to Business Hub

 Please also see our How to be COVID secure page for further information, including for your workforce and managing outbreaks.

-Regardless of the size of your workforce, we ask that you:
+Regardless of the size of your workforce, you should:

 - Follow the Government guidance and wherever possible and practical, support staff to work from home